notofonts/noto-docs/src/miniarticles/NotoSansSogdian.md

 # Noto Sans Sogdian

-Noto Sans Sogdian is a sanserif design for texts in the historical Sogdian script.
+Noto Sans Sogdian is a sans serif design for texts in the historical Sogdian script.

-Noto Sans Sogdian contains 345 glyphs, 26 OpenType features, and supports 49 characters: Sogdian.
+Noto Sans Sogdian contains 345 glyphs, 26 OpenType features, and supports 49 characters from the Unicode block : Sogdian.

 ## Supported writing systems